casualsnek/cassowary/docs/3-faq.md

 # 3. Extra How to(s) and FAQ(s)

-**Q. Launch terminal/Open on host on Windows file manager says drive is not shared?**
+**Q. Launch terminal/Open on host on Windows file manager says the drive is not shared?**

-A. Open cassowary on linux, go to **"Folder Mapping"** tab, go to **"Windows->Linux"** sub tab then create a new share for drive where the file is located then click on mount all.
+A. Open cassowary on Linux, go to **"Folder Mapping"** tab, go to **"Windows->Linux"** sub tab then create a new share for the drive where the file is located then click on mount all.

 ---

 **Q. How do I share my folder on Linux to Windows as local drive ?**

-A. Open cassowary on linux, go to **"Folder Mapping"** tab Goto **"Linux->Windows"** sub tab then click on **Create new file**, give name to share, browse location, choose drive letter then click on create map.
+A. Open cassowary on Linux, go to **"Folder Mapping"** tab Goto **"Linux->Windows"** sub tab then click on **Create new file**, give name to share, browse location, choose drive letter then click on create map.

 ---